shudnal/ConfigurationManager/README.md

 * Dropdown menu style refined
 * Lots of minor refinements and improvements
 * Readonly entries (locked from server) could be colored, disabled or completely hidden
+* default view is Split View where plugins and categories are showed as a tree in left column
+* File Editor for configuration files
+* Setting Edit Window for more detailed setting configuration

 ## Valheim specific
 The game does not take input while the window is open (only player input by default).